taw00/writing-resources/Documents/howto-joplin.md

 ## How I Use Joplin

 I'm not going to detail out how to use Joplin completely, but this is what I do as a writer.
-I build out a structure for each project that looks something like this:
+I build out a structure for each project that looks something like this (you can also seem this in the notebook structure template I provide in [the Artifacts folder for Joplin](../Artifacts/Joplin/writing-projects-template/Writing Projects/!README.Writing Projects.md)):

-* Project 1 - Story Title
+#### Project 1, Novel — Saeculum
+- !Artifacts

+  Manuscripts

+  Query Letters

+  Final Versions

-  - 00 Manuscript
+- 1.0 Manuscript
-    _<small>Where all the writing resides: scene by scene.</small>_
 	- Act 1

-      - Scene 1.1 - scene title (these are documents)
+	  Scene 1.1 — Burying a Body

-      - Scene 1.2 - scene title
+	  Scene 1.2 — A Chance Encounter
-      - Scene 1.3 - scene title
-      - .&nbsp;.&nbsp;.

 	- Act 2

+	  Scene 2.1 — Run!

-      - Scene 2.1 - scene title
+	  Scene 2.1 — A Near Miss
-      - Scene 2.2 - scene title
-      - .&nbsp;.&nbsp;.

 	- Act 3

-      - .&nbsp;.&nbsp;.
+      Scene 3.x — Some scene title

+      Scene 3.y — Some other scene title

-  - 01 Research
+- 1.1 Structure
-    - random things: images, documents, notes, etc.
-  - 02 Outlines
+	- 1.1.0 Outline

-    - Statements of theme (these are documents)
-    - Premise
+	  Themes and Premise

-    - Plots and subplot summaries
-    - Other documents associated to outlining
+	  Synopsis

+	  Three-act structure writeup, or .&nbsp;.&nbsp;.

+	  Seven-point storty structure, or .&nbsp;.&nbsp;.

+	  Save the Cat beats, or .&nbsp;.&nbsp;.

+	  The Snowflake progressive story expansion, or .&nbsp;.&nbsp;.

+      Plot Diagrams and Freytag Triangles, or .&nbsp;.&nbsp;.

+      .&nbsp;.&nbsp;.

-  - 03 Scene Cards
+	- 1.1.1 Scene Cards
-    _<small>Scene by scene summary cards.
-Could conceivably combine with the written out scenes.</small>_
 		- Act 1

-      - Scene 1.1 (these are documents)
+		  Scene Card 1.1 — Burying a Body

-      - Scene 1.2
+	      Scene Card 1.2 — A Chance Encounter (inciting incident)

-      - Scene 1.3
-      - .&nbsp;.&nbsp;.
-    - Etc.
+		- Act 2

+	      Scene Card 2.1 — Run!

+	      Scene Card 2.1 — A Near Miss (midpoint)

-  - 04 Characters
+		- Act 3

-    - Protagonist - Name (these are documents)
-    - Antagonist - Name
-    - Role - Name
-    - Role - Name
+          Scene Card 3.x — Some scene title

+          Scene Card 3.y — Some other scene title

+          Scene Card 3.z — They Lived Happily Ever After

+- 1.2 Research and Notes
-    - etc.
+- ~Trash and Archive

-  - 05 Backstory
-    - World building stuff (these are documents)
-    - Extra character backstory
+* `Project 1` actually lives (is a sub-notebook) within a notebook called `Writing Projects` and Project 1 is just one project in that notebook.
 * Eventually the scenes development is completed until ready for outside review
-* The text will be transfered to Google Docs or LibreOffice
+* The text will be transferred to Google Docs or LibreOffice
-* Final copies of the manuscript (LibreOffice or a Google Docs export) and PDFs will eventually land in the Project folder
+* Final copies of the manuscript (LibreOffice or a Google Docs export) and PDFs, query letters, and any other artifacts of the project will eventually land in the Project 1 notebook in the !Artifacts folder (sub-notebook)
-* Query letters, everything, ends up in the Project folder.
-Everything from beginning to end.
-Probably with additional organizing Notebooks (folders).

-Note that, even through Joplin retains an encrypted copy in Dropbox and an unencrypted copy locally, I regularly make `.jex` backups (of the whole Joplin deployment) and save a copy to the Keybase Filesystem in a private folder.
+Note that, even through Joplin retains an encrypted copy in Dropbox and an unencrypted copy locally, I regularly make `.jex` backups of the whole Joplin deployment and save a copy of that to the Keybase Filesystem in a private folder: File > Export > JEX - Joplin Export File.